LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-The Commercial Inn dates back to 1895 has been a port of call for many a ferry traveller – today it’s handy for the hotels and guesthouses also on Agnew Crescent.
+A good starting point to explore the many pubs and bars that dot Stranraer is right by the old harbour: the Commercial Inn dates back to 1895 has been a port of call for many a ferry traveller – today it’s handy for the hotels and guesthouses also on Agnew Crescent.

-On North Strand Street you’ll find the smart, modern, family-friendly Custom House, offering TV football, quizzes, pub food and a range of ales.
+On nearby North Strand Street you’ll find the smart, modern, family-friendly Custom House, offering TV football, quizzes, pub food and a range of ales.
 The neighbouring presence of the Stranraer FC Fitba’ Bar (see Stranraer FC) means that the Custom House is also a pre- and post-match favourite.

 Where to stay